 At the end of the tour we decided to grab lunch from the cafe/stall right by the door.
 The prices were typical but the food was actually pretty good for what it was.
 We had Sandwich Italien and Tartine Jambon/Fromage x3 plus a pain au chocolat (guess who had that).
 There would have been enough seats for us all except that Ami didn’t want to sit next to the dog, so Kev, Kas and 2x daughters sat on the floor in front of the building.
 Much to our surprise, we didn’t get moved on.
 Our savoury lunch was followed by ice cream for Ami and Izzy’s now customary Chupa Chup.
 Izzy has actually been living off orange juice and Chupa Chups at lunchtime for several days now.
 They last most of the afternoon, but I think the same is unlikely to apply to her teeth.
 Ami sat out in the sun to eat her ice cream while the rest of us mooched around the dockside outside the aquarium photographing each other and wondering how much it costs to park a boat there.
 Probably quite a lot.
 I wouldn’t want to have to pay to park a boat the size of the Maritime Museum……..

-As it happens, when you walk around the back side of the aquarium you come out alongside the squirty fountains.
+As it happens, when you walk around the back of the aquarium you come out alongside the squirty fountains.
 And this time, they were in full squirt when we got there.
 Kas had the brilliant idea that we should take a change of clothes for the girls to cover this eventuality.
-Both girls therefore took full opportunity for a good soaking.
-Izzy took a little convincing but as usual was persuaded by big sister.
-She’d follow Ami to the end of the Earth, and would then jump off just for a laugh.
+Both girls therefore took the full opportunity for a good soaking.
+Izzy took a little convincing, but as usual was persuaded by big sister.
+She’d follow Ami to the end of the Earth (if it had one), and would then jump off just for a laugh.

 We’d already been round most of the Vieux Port and we’d been out for about 3 hours by this time, so we decided this was more than enough for children and grandparents alike.
 We therefore set off home, with a plan to stop to buy more provisions on the way.
 Our cunning plan was to use the Marche U in Dompierre sur Mer, however we were scuppered by the fact that they shut between 12:30 and 15:00.
 Not at all what you expect from a supermarket.
 Oh well, go home and come back later.